 Editor's Note: This Q&A story ran in the Sept.
 23 Gameday program, when the Broncos played the Houston Texans.

-Do you think there should be discussion for Rod to make the Hall of Fame?
+Do you think he deserves to be in the Hall of Fame?